finom/vovk/docs/docs/vovk-pattern.md

 ## State

-State file contains application state code corresponding to the "thing".
+State file contains application state code corresponding to the module.
 It can use Isomorphic Services, promisified Worker Services and clientized controllers.
 State can be implemented with any application state library: Recoil, Redux, Redux Toolkit, MobX, custom context, or anything else because **Vovk.ts** does not cover state management topic.

 If a promisified worker is initialised outside of `useEffect` or `useCallback` it's recommended to check if `Worker` exists in the current context and make the variable to equal `null` in SSR environment.